 The mysteries and the propaganda generated by library loss have certainly contributed to imaginative histories and the enthusiasms of antiquarian bibliophiles.
 Influential examples in the Anglo-Saxon world range from Archbishop Parker's re-assemblage of monastic salvage in the late sixteenth century (to form the nucleus of today's incomparable Parker library of medieval manuscripts), to Wilmarth Lewis's twentiethcentury recreation of the eighteenth-century library of Horace Walpole in a village in the middle of Connecticut.
 The colonial mansion that Lewis bought in Farmington was even remodelled to include not only a shelved alcove for Walpole's own reconstruction of an eighteenthcentury rare book library, but a physical recreation of an appropriately period library building.
-On a much weightier scale, the extended episode of monastic 'secularisation' in the Habsburg territories, France and then Spain and Portugal between the late eighteenth and mid-nineteenth centuries also opened up complex questions of bibliographical interpretation and of the ambiguities of destruction, dispersal and systematised preservation of books and manuscripts.
-15 The Austrian and French confiscations are surveyed in later chapters, but in Spain also, seizures of private libraries during the War of the Spanish Succession were followed some fifty years later by the appropriation of the collections of expelled Jesuits, then by the sale of libraries at the end of the Peninsular war, and finally, in 1836, by the dissolution of many Spanish monasteries and the destruction or foreign sale of their book collections.
-In Spain, as in central Europe and France, national acquisition brought certain scholastic benefits in the wake of the much-paraded horrors of loss and seizure.16 flames, inundation and other dramatic spoliation.
-It was Galen, in antiquity, who wrote that fire, along with earthquakes, was the most usual cause of the destruction of books.
-17 The disaster inventory extends to the fires that destroyed Augustus's Palatine library in AD 64, the library in the Porticus of Octavia in AD 80, the library in Vespasian's Temple of Peace in AD 191 and (among many other burned-out ancient libraries), the Imperial Library of Constantinople founded in AD 354 and first burned down in AD 476/7.
-18 Lightning destroyed the Muslim library of Medina in 1257, and the ancient Collegium Maius at the centre of the Cracow Academy burned to the ground in 1492.
-In 1658 the flames that consumed the Royal Library of Sweden destroyed 18,000 of its 25,000 books and 1,100 of its 1,400 manuscripts.
-19 In 1671, a three-day fire overwhelmed 8,000 of the 10,000 precious Arabic books in the custody of the library of the Escorial, and another prolonged fire, in 1728, removed the library of Copenhagen University, founded in 1482.20
+On a much weightier scale, the extended episode of monastic 'secularisation' in the Habsburg territories, France and then Spain and Portugal between the late eighteenth and mid-nineteenth centuries also opened up complex questions of bibliographical interpretation and of the ambiguities of destruction, dispersal and systematised preservation of books and manuscripts.15 The Austrian and French confiscations are surveyed in later chapters, but in Spain also, seizures of private libraries during the War of the Spanish Succession were followed some fifty years later by the appropriation of the collections of expelled Jesuits, then by the sale of libraries at the end of the Peninsular war, and finally, in 1836, by the dissolution of many Spanish monasteries and the destruction or foreign sale of their book collections.
+In Spain, as in central Europe and France, national acquisition brought certain scholastic benefits in the wake of the much-paraded horrors of loss and seizure.16

+The fragility of the book is never far from these considerations.
+Part of the popular fascination with literary loss resides with the image of flames, inundation and other dramatic spoliation.
+It was Galen, in antiquity, who wrote that fire, along with earthquakes, was the most usual cause of the destruction of books.17 The disaster inventory extends to the fires that destroyed Augustus's Palatine library in AD 64, the library in the Porticus of Octavia in AD 80, the library in Vespasian's Temple of Peace in AD 191 and (among many other burned-out ancient libraries), the Imperial Library of Constantinople founded in AD 354 and first burned down in AD 476/7.18 Lightning destroyed the Muslim library of Medina in 1257, and the ancient Collegium Maius at the centre of the Cracow Academy burned to the ground in 1492.
+In 1658 the flames that consumed the Royal Library of Sweden destroyed 18,000 of its 25,000 books and 1,100 of its 1,400 manuscripts.19 In 1671, a three-day fire overwhelmed 8,000 of the 10,000 precious Arabic books in the custody of the library of Copenhagen University, founded in 1482.20